JKACK-JAI/-ElevateLabs/README.md

-# -ElevateLabs
+# /ElevateLabs/

 # Cyber Security Internship - Task 1

 ## Task Title:
-Scan Your Local Network for Open Ports**
+Scan Your Local Network for Open Ports

 ## Objective:
 To discover open ports on devices in the local network using `Nmap` and analyze their exposure.